RonSherfey/data-act-broker-backend/doc/CONTRIBUTING.md

 Only non-breaking, stable code is merged into `development` and promoted to higher branches in order to prevent disruptions to users and team members.

 All code to be merged should be submitted to the `development` branch via a GitHub pull request.
-The pull request template is available [here](/pull_request_template.md "Pull Request Template"), and faciliates code reviews and quality checks.
+The pull request template is available [here](/pull_request_template.md "Pull Request Template"), and facilitates code reviews and quality checks.

 ### Continuous Integration